performantdata/democracy-vouchers/static/README.md

 [Parcel][Parcel] runs next, processing the Eleventy output into `target/web/stage/`.
 (It also automatically pulls dependencies from the `node_modules` directory as needed.)

+The Docker image build requires [the Docker command-line tool][Docker-install].

 ## building the subproject

 Building the subproject requires the usual Node commands: